argumentcomputer/lurk-vscode/README.md

 * `lurkREPL.lurkRunCommand`: The location of the lurk binary (for REPL support)

+Be sure to change this to point to wherever your lurk binary is.

+## Using

+In a lurk file, select an s-expression and run the command "Lurk REPL:
+Send Selected Text".
+It will start a lurk repl (if there isn't already one running), and execute the expression.

 ## Known Issues

 * REPL support is very basic terminal interaction